joeljaffesd/Hear-C/README.md

 ## Features:

-- **Real-time audio synthesis** using WebAssembly and WebAudio API
+- **Real-time audio synthesis** using WebAssembly and the WebAudio API
 - **Client-side C++ compilation** powered by [wasm-clang](https://github.com/binji/wasm-clang) — no server-side build step required
-- **LocalStorage persistence** - your code is saved in your browser and persists between sessions
+- **LocalStorage persistence** - your code is saved in your browser and persists between sessions, with offline fallbacks if storage is unavailable
 - **Monaco Editor** - the same powerful code editor that powers VS Code, with full C++ support
 - **IntelliSense-like features** - syntax highlighting, bracket matching, and intelligent suggestions
 - **One-click rebuilding** - edit, compile, and hear your changes instantly